ueharaneal/What-Did-I-Do-Wrong-Survey-Application/README.md

 4. **Send Surveys:**
    - After creating a survey, click the "Send" button.
-   - [Your Project Name] will send the survey to the recipients.
+   - WDIDW will send the survey to the recipients.

 5. **Collect Responses:**
    - Recipients will receive the survey and can respond with "yes" or "no" to your customized prompts.